When building your brand protection strategy, do you think of your brand first or your customers first? The answer is likely your brand! Many brands…

 Blogs | August 13, 2020

 Reflecting On 6 Years of Protecting Brands Online

 POTOO celebrated its 6-year anniversary in July, and I thought it would be timely to sit down with Scott Albright, EVP of Sales, as well as co-founders Fred Dimyan (CEO) and David Veber (COO) to discuss POTOO’s journey from 2014 to today.
-From its humble beginnings, impressive achievements to date, and future outlook, I got a glimpse at what makes POTOO such a special organization and a necessity for e-commerce brands.
+From its humble beginnings, impressive achievements to date, and future outlook, I got a glimpse at what makes POTOO such a special company and a necessity for eCommerce brands.

 First — POTOO is such an interesting and unique name… how did you ultimately decide on it, and what was the inspiration for starting the company in the first place?

-David: When Scott, Fred, and I first realized how important brand protection was in the online marketplace, we were working at an electronics company and had the opportunity to build an internal solution to this specific issue.
-When we started to share our approach we were surprised nobody had thought of using technology to protect brands online.
+David: When Scott, Fred, and I first realized how important brand protection was in the online marketplace, we were working at an electronics company and had the opportunity to build an internal solution for this specific issue.
+When we started to share our approach, we were surprised nobody had thought of using technology to protect brands online.
 We initially thought we’d come up with a name that was really specific to the services that we offered, but then I realized the POTOO bird lives in the Amazon, is critical to the ecosystem there, and serves as a great metaphor for what we do as the bird has fantastic camouflage.
 We make sure our brands are out in front, they get protected, and we work hidden behind the scenes to eliminate unauthorized third-party sellers to protect brands.